 LINCOURT PHARMACYCLEARWATER, FLORIDA

-Lincourt Pharmacy of Clearwater, Florida has been in business for nearly 40 years.
-They are a specialty pharmacy in compounding sterile and non-sterile products and were doing over $15 million per year with sales all over the world.
-Louis Lassiter, who is the pharmacist-owner states that “his business dropped dramatically when the DEA came around and began targeting and harassing his wholesalers.”
+Lincourt Pharmacy of Clearwater, Florida, has been in business for nearly 40 years.
+They are a specialty pharmacy in compounding sterile and non-sterile products, and we’re doing over $15 million per year with sales worldwide.
+Louis Lassiter, who is the pharmacist-owner, states that “his business dropped dramatically when the DEA came around and began targeting and harassing his wholesalers.”
 Let’s not be fooled.
-This the work of Susan Langston and demonstrates how the DEA begins to target Black Own Pharmacy Businesses.
+This is the work of Susan Langston and demonstrates how the DEA begins to target Black Own Pharmacy Businesses.

 35 AGENTS OF DEA RAID PRONTO PHARMACY AUGUST 29, 2019.